 - Carry an accessory can: You can rig a jerry can to the ski if you plan on being out longer than your tank can take you.
-If you have a newer model, you can also try putting on a SeaDoo LinQ bracket and carry one of their fuel tanks.
-Check the price on Amazon.

 - Stay close: If you know you are low on gas, don’t wander off.
 Keep close to the launch ramp or dock so you won’t have to go far if your engine starts to sputter.

 - Know how long you have: Gas gauges on jet skis are not very accurate.
 They are an approximate gauge of what you have left.
 It is better to know how long you have been out and what size tank you have.

 - Use economy mode: If you get to a critical point, use economy mode so you can return to the dock at a steady speed.
 Fluctuations in speed use more gas.